vlovgr/ciris/docs/src/main/tut/docs/contributing.md

    )
    ```

-10. In `build.sbt`, for the `tests` project, include the module in `dependsOn`, so that tests can make use of the module.
+10. In `build.sbt`, for the `tests` project, include the module in `dependsOn`, so tests can use the module.

     ```scala
     .dependsOn(